akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/wpdatatables/readme.txt

 * URL link - [Text and video documentation](https://wpdatatables.com/documentation/column-features/url-link-columns/)
 * E-mail link - [Text and video documentation](https://wpdatatables.com/documentation/column-features/e-mail-link-columns/)

-Please note some limitations of the Lite version of this WordPress table plugin:
+Please note some limitations compared to the Premium version of the wpDataTables plugin:

-1. The plugin will allow only tables up to 150 rows.
-2. MySQL-query based tables support is not included.
+1. MySQL-query based tables support is not included.
-3. Creating tables from the Google Spreadsheet files is not included.
+2. Creating tables from the Google Spreadsheet files is not included.
-4. Create a table manually is not included.
+3. Create a table manually is not included.
-5. Server-side processing is not included.
+4. Server-side processing is not included.
-6. Responsive mode for the tables is not included.
+5. Responsive mode for the tables is not included.
-7. Table filters are not included.
+6. Table filters are not included.
-8. Front-end editing is not included.
+7. Front-end table editing is not included.
-9. Excel-like editing is not included
+8. Excel-like editing is not included.
-10. Google Charts, HighCharts and Chart.js are not included.
+9. Advanced Google Charts (except for Line, Column and Pie), HighCharts and Chart.js are not included
-11. Table Constructor Wizard (step-by-step table generator) is not included.
+10. Table Constructor Wizard (step-by-step table generator) is not included.
-12. Access to our premium support system is not included.
+11. Access to our premium support system is not included.

 You can get all of these features by purchasing the full version on [the plugin's site](https://wpdatatables.com).

 Please note that wpDataTables requires PHP 5.4 or newer!

-**wpDataTables Lite vs wpDataTables Premium**
+**wpDataTables vs wpDataTables Premium**

 If you still can’t decide which wpDataTables version to choose, you should get familiar with the basic features of both of them, and then take it from there.
 It all boils down to the type of tables in WordPress that you want to create.

-**wpDataTables Lite**
+**wpDataTables**

-If you don’t require the most advanced features because you only create a table in WordPress every now and then, or you only create WordPress tables with little data, wpDataTables Lite is perfect for you.
+If you don’t require the most advanced features because you only create a table in WordPress every now and then, wpDataTables is perfect for you.
-The basic difference between the Lite and the Premium version is the table size limitation.
-With wpDataTables Lite you can create responsive tables in WordPress with the maximum of 150 rows.

 **wpDataTables Premium**

-While the Lite plugin version is great for people who create small and simple tables, wpDataTables Premium is the best table plugin for WordPress and it comes with a huge set of amazing features.
+While the basic version is great for people who create small and simple tables, wpDataTables Premium is the best WordPress table plugin and it comes with a huge set of amazing features.
 However, the thing that really sets it apart is the possibility to manage any amount of data and create huge responsive tables in WordPress.

 **Do I Need wpDataTables?**

 Well, the short answer is – yes.
 If you want to create fully functional and great looking WordPress tables, you need wpDataTables.
-The number of the users currently taking advantage of this plugin is 19,000 and counting.
+The number of the users currently taking advantage of this plugin is 30,000 and counting.
 The major features of wpDataTables include but are not limited to:

 * Building WordPress tables quickly and easily – no complicated configuration; just simple clicking;
 * No coding knowledge required;
 * Fully customizable WordPress tables and charts – from choosing the color palette to inserting elements such as your company logo, wpDataTables allows you to customize your tables and charts in any way you see fit;
 * A WordPress table plugin that works like a spreadsheet app – with all the advanced features and tools, wpDataTables truly stands out from the competition;
-* Lifetime updates and 6 months of support – there will be no added fees for the newest updates once you purchase the Premium version of this plugin.
-In addition to that, you will get 6 months of free support.
+* 1 year of updates and support

 Additional useful features include: